The Fundamental Guide to Roofing Licenses

 4 Steps to Obtain a Roofing License

-Now that we’ve explored the different types of roofing licenses, let’s dive into the steps required to obtain one.
+Now that we’ve explored the different types of roofing licenses, let’s dive into the steps required to become a licensed roofer.
 Generally, the process involves:

 1. Gaining experience and training